BRTEK007/endless_game_nn/README.md

 # Training process

 An MlpPolicy from Stable-Baselines3 is used.
-Model was trained with decreasing obstacle gap, starting from 300 and going as low as 120.
-The previous model was always used as a starting point.
+Models were trained with decreasing obstacle gap, with the model trained on the higher gap used as a starting point for new training.
 Untrained model struggles to find random success in the beggining for obstacle density < 3.
 During training the game was limited to stop after the player passes 12 obstacles.

 # Example training
 ```